pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

             :header-rows: 1
             :align: center

-        The meaning of the column names in ***.finemapping.gene.ecs.txt** is same as that of MCGA_Dist.
+        The meaning of the column names in ***.finemapping.gene.ecs.txt** is same as that of eDESE:ist.

         .. csv-table::
             :file: ./table/MCGA_eqtl_demo.gene.var.pvalue.csv
             :header-rows: 1
             :align: center

-        The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that of MCGA_Dist.
+        The meaning of the column names in ***.gene.var.pvalue.txt.gz** is same as that of eDESE:ist.

-    + For MCGA_isoQTL, the three output files are as follows:
+    + For eDESE:isoform, the three output files are as follows:

         .. csv-table::
             :file: ./table/MCGA_isoqtl_demo.gene.csv